Medical Marijuana and Marijuana Drug Crime Attorney, Santa Rosa

 In addition to the aforementioned indicators, the police officer or sheriff’s deputy that arrested you is generally allowed to testify in court as an expert in the area.
 He or she will generally say that in their “opinion” and “based on their training and experience” you had the intent to sell the marijuana you were found to be in possession of.

-Much like “giving it away”, the sale and transportation for sale of marijuana is a misdemeanor if the amount involved is less than 28.5 grams, and is punishable by a maximum fine of $100.
+Much like “giving it away”, the sale and transportation for the sale of marijuana is a misdemeanor if the amount involved is less than 28.5 grams, and is punishable by a maximum fine of $100.

 If you’ve been arrested in Santa Rosa or any part of Sonoma County for the sale of marijuana, have a Santa Rosa marijuana lawyer on your side who will aggressively fight the charges.
 Our attorneys are experienced advocates for those accused of marijuana crimes.
-Call our office today at (707) 528-1100 to set up a free legal consultation to discuss your charges.
+Call our office today at (707) 528-1100 to set up a confidential legal consultation to discuss your charges.

 MARIJUANA DUI INFORMATION